 Getting the right information and advice at the right time can make a huge difference.
 When people are first faced with a caring situation it is critical that they are given the advice and information they need as quickly as possible so that they have access to help and support, making better decisions for themselves and their families.
 Helping people to realise they are Carers as early as possible helps ensure they don't miss out on essential information, advice and help for years because they simply don't realise they are Carers.
 Similarly if someone has been caring for a while, it is important to ensure they are up to date about the support available and how to access it.

-It may be practical and financial information or advice on the impact of caring on health and wellbeing.
-Whatever the information, it must be provided in a variety of understandable formats, accessible locally and in a timely manner to help Carers make informed choices.
+Whatever the information needed, for example information about managing money or allowances available, advice about the impact of caring on health and wellbeing, or information about how to access support services, it must be provided in a variety of understandable formats, accessible locally and in a timely manner to help Carers make informed choices.